This post's overview:

 On the Isle of Skye, there’s a lot to see.
 I have a post about our road trip around the Isle of Skye – definitely check it out for all the information of what to see and where to start.

-Day 6 in Scotland.
-The Isle of Skye and Scottish Highlands
+Day 6: The Isle of Skye and Scottish Highlands

 Head to Glenfinnan Viaduct to see the famous bridge from Harry Potter and then to Glencoe.
 It’s about 3 hours away from the Isle of Skye.
 If you still have time left, you can explore the Loch Lomond National Park.